 12. Watch the ’sunset’ (when the lights go down earlier) at Penguin Point at London Aquarium.

-15. Can a princess find love before the clock strikes midnight?
-Enjoy a fairytale matinee with Cinderella, the Lyric Hammersmith panto.
+15. Enjoy a magical matinee with Aladdin, the Lyric Hammersmith panto.

 16. Strike out at Rowan’s Bowling Alley as the clock strikes.

 18. Launch your year with an epic movie.
-The Skywalker saga concludes with Star Wars: Episode 9 The Rise of Skywalker, out in cinemas from Dec 19.
+Spiderman: No Way Home is out in cinemas now.

 19. Invite friends with kids round for a sleepover party with dancing, retro games or YouTube karaoke (or bundle the babes in one room with a movie, while grown-ups party till dawn).

 21. Mums, dads and even kids (ages 4-16) can get prepped and pampered for the night/year ahead at Brown’s Hotel Spa in Mayfair.

 22. Make it pop with this NY Eve Balloon Countdown.

 23. Get high with an early evening trip up for the best views of the city at View from the Shard.